 - §306A funds shall only be used for projects on lands that are publicly owned, leased, or otherwise protected through an easement.
-Publicly owned land does not include property owned by non-profit organizations. - Leases or easements should be in perpetuity.
-However, a lease or easement must, at a minimum, be for 20 years. - §306A funds are for public benefit and may not be used to improve private property or other private enterprises. - A §306A public access facility must be open to the public and comply with the Americans with Disabilities Act. - In general, user fees should not be charged to access §306A projects.
+Publicly owned land does not include property owned by non-profit organizations. §306A funds cannot be used on federal property or on property that has a lease or easement held by a federal entity. - Leases or easements should be in perpetuity.
+However, a lease or easement must, at a minimum, be for 20 years.
+Leases or easements must be held by a public entity. - §306A funds are for public benefit and may not be used to improve private property or other private enterprises. - A §306A public access facility must be open to the public and comply with the Americans with Disabilities Act. - In general, user fees should not be charged to access §306A projects.